gabyjaramillo/Bolza-SplitBregman/README.md

 ## Split_iteration
 It adapts the file Minimizer.m so that one can iterate the calculations to compare the speed of the code for different values of the grid spacing, $\Delta x$.

+## Random
+Constructs a random function, which is then used as the non-convex potential in the gradient variable.